How Nintendo approached the PR battle at E3 2019

 GamesBeat: As far as exclusives and third parties, it almost seems like an open door right now as far as what can come to the Switch.
 Do you perceive it that way, or do you still see this as a curated platform?

 Scibetta: When it comes to the deals that our publisher-developer relations team makes with our publishing partners, sometimes those are multiplatform and sometimes those are unique to Nintendo Switch.
-Often people think that the Nintendo Switch is the best platform to bring their creative vision to life, because of its unique control scheme, being able to attach the JoyCons, and they make it exclusive.
+Often people think that the Nintendo Switch is the best platform to bring their creative vision to life, because of its unique control scheme, being able to attach the Joy-Cons, and they make it exclusive.
 If they want to go multiplatform that’s their decision too.
 We welcome both models.

 GamesBeat: What do you think of the experiment with VR?